- The Pilgrim's Credential:

 You will need your passport for identification when retrieving your package.

 Have a further question about mail service in Spain?
-Link to the Correos de España web site (click on "English" upper right corner).
+Link to the Correos de España web site (click on "Welcome" upper right corner).

 By the way, the information for poste restante service in France can be found at the site for Discover France (English).
 Look for "General Delivery Service."
 Shipping from France to Spain, while certainly possible, would be an international shipment and might be pricey.